intel/appframework/README.md

-.get() //Returns the first element from the selected elements .get(2) //Returns the third element from the selected elements .offset() //Calculates the first elements offset on the screen .isArray(param) //Returns true/false if param is an array .isFunction(param) //Returns true/false if param is a function .useViewPort(portrait,landscape) //Sets viewport for portrait or landscape
+.get() //Returns the first element from the selected elements .get(2) //Returns the third element from the selected elements .offset() //Calculates the first elements offset on the screen .data(param,value)// Sets a data-* attribute for the param .data(param) //Gets a data-* attribute for the param .parent(selector) //Returns the parent nodes based off selector .children(selector) //Returns the children of the elements .siblings(selector) //Returns the siblings the elemnts .filter(selector) //Filters the elements based off selector .not(selector) //Filters the elements based off the selector.
+Returns matches that do NOT match the selector .end() //Used in conjuction with filtered results to get the previous jQ.Mobi object .isArray(param) //Returns true/false if param is an array .isFunction(param) //Returns true/false if param is a function .isObject(param) //Returns true/false if param is an object .useViewPort(portrait,landscape) //Sets viewport for portrait or landscape
 ```